 As for me, I have a family attachment to Fair Park.
 My grandfather - who lived just a stone's throw away on Garden Drive in South Dallas - was among many local men who put their hands to work building the massive complex.
 Family tradition says that he helped hang the star at the entrance that faces Exposition Avenue.
 Whether the star there now is the same star that was placed there in 1936, I don't know.

-I also love art deco and all 1930s style, for reasons obvious to all those who share that taste and inscrutable to all those who don't.
+I also love art deco and 1930s style.
 I also love hearing stories about that time - how our sense of commonwealth was such that a public project such as Fair Park inspired optimism and pride, rather than suspicion and resentment based on the fact that it was public and not private.
-That was a different world - neither better nor worse - just different.
+That was a different time.

 First pro attempt sails wide off the mark